honeydipper/honeydipper/docs/interpolation.md

 ## Inline go template

 Besides the `$` prefix, we can also use inline go template to access the workflow context data.
-The inline go template can be used in workflow definitions(data, content), workflow conidtion, and function parameters.
+The inline go template can be used in workflow definitions(data, content), workflow condition, and function parameters.

 ### Caveat: What does "inline" mean?